apache/lucene-solr/dev-tools/SolrNightBenchmarks/README.md

      * -RegisterLatestCommit true              This parameter is used in conjunction with the last parameter.
      * -Housekeeping true                      Use this parameter to instruct the system to clean up at the end of the work cycle.

-## A commit queue sub-utility
+## Running benchmarks in queue mode

-     There is a light-weight utility in this framework which is used to look for commits in a specified time periods.
+     There is an option to run this framework in queue mode where it tries to capture almost all commits and runs on each.

-     The steps to use this utility is mentioned below.
+     The steps to run in this mode is mentioned below.

      Configure jenkins to run the following in specified time periods (example every 15 minutes)
      * java -jar target/org.apache.solr.tests.nightlybenchmarks-0.0.1-SNAPSHOT-jar-with-dependencies.jar -RegisterLatestCommit true